What is a Cepheid variable star?

 Return to 1 …

-But on getting to the part about positive feedback I realised that the He2+ – CO2 analogy broke down, in an important way.
-The positive feedback by which He2+ ions drive heating of the Cepheid star’s exterior, was intermittent.
-The operation of the opacity driven heating feedback set in motion processes – most notably expansion of the star – which counteracted the heating by diminishing radiation intensity in the cloud of helium.
+The positive feedback by which He2+ ions drive heating of the Cepheid star’s exterior, is self-terminating, leading to cyclic oscillation.
+The operation of the opacity driven heating feedback sets in motion processes – most notably expansion of the star – which counteracted the heating by diminishing radiation intensity in the cloud of helium.
 So it did not lead to endless warming but instead it was self-cancelling and led to a regular oscillation, a series of short runs of positive feedback each one self-terminating and reversing to a starting position.

 Excitability and friction